Back to School with Tuna Veggie Rolls!! Yummy sushi rolls made with canned tuna and veggies! Pack this colorful and healthy lunch for your kids!

 - Step 4: When all of the rolls are finished, using a sharp knife, dip the knife into the water and lift the knife up so the water runs down the blade.
 This will help you to get a nice, clean cut.
 Slice each roll into about 8-10 pieces.
 Sprinkle on some sesame seeds, serve with soy sauce if desired and enjoy!

-For detailed photos and more tips on how to roll a rice roll, click here.
-Visit Bumble Bee Tuna on Facebook, Pinterest and Twitter.
-And for more recipe inspiration with tuna, click here.
+For detailed photos, more tips and a video on how to roll a rice roll, click here.

 And since most of us are heading back to school soon (if you have not started school already) and might need some lunchbox inspiration, here are some tips that have helped me with my kids’ lunches.